U-Blocks/UMoney/README.md

 }
 ```

+***

-### 🌐Languages
+### 🌎 Localized multi-language
+* Currently supported localized languages for UMoney:
 - [x] `zh_CN`
 - [x] `en_US`

-Of course, you can add your mother language to UMoney, just create `XX_XX.json` (such as `ja_JP.json`) and translate value with reference to `en_US.json`.
+* How to add more languages to UMoney?
+Here we use Japanese for an example.
+  * Create a file named `ja_JP.json` and place it into `lang` folder
+  * Copy all key-value pairs from `en_US.json` and paste them into `ja_JP.json`
+  * Refer to the English values and translate them all into Japanese, then save the file.
+  * Restart your server, and you're all done!

-You can also create a PR to this repo to make your mother language one of the official languages of UMoney.
+* If you'd like your translated language to be included as one of the official languages of this plugin, feel free to shoot over a PR.

+***

-### 💪API
+### 💪 API
 ```python
 # Get all players' money data
 self.server.plugin_manager.get_plugin('umoney').api_get_money_data() -> dict